Yusuf Hussain

-Yusuf Hussain (21 January 1948 – 30 October 2021) was an Indian television actor known for his work predominantly in Bollywood.
+Yusuf Hussain (21 January 1948 – 30 October 2020) was an Indian television actor known for his work predominantly in Bollywood.
 Yusuf was also known for his work in Dhoom 2, OMG – Oh My God!, Raees, Dil Chahta Hai and Krrish 3.

-Yusuf, a Lucknow native, was a businessman before he decided to enter the film industry, starting with theatre work.
-He married thrice and is the father of Safeena Husain and father in Law to Hansal Mehta.
+Yusuf, a Lucknow native, was a businessman before he decided to enter the film industry, starting with Indian theatre.
+He married thrice and is the father of Safeena Husain and father in law to Hansal Mehta.
 He died of COVID-19 at the age of 73.